-Sedona AttractionsNo need to sit around and wonder what to do in Sedona!
+Sedona AttractionsNo need to sit around and wonder what to do and which places to see in Sedona!
 This desert jewel in the Verde Valley offers an abundance of awesome adventures and attractions; book your stay at Best Western Plus Inn of Sedona, where you can achieve the perfect balance of fun, adventure, rest and relaxation.

 Pink Jeep Tours

 Perhaps one of the best ways to explore the Sedona area is by choosing one of Pink Jeep’s adventure tours - a trusted local guide company, Pink Jeep offers off-road and sightseeing tours including the Broken Arrow Tour, the Ancient Ruin Tour, the Touch the Earth Vortex Tour and more.
 Book an exclusive accommodations/select Pink Jeep Tours package for special savings!